alyaqasrina/Group-Project-2-Final-Exam-/README.md

 2. Siddiqui Maryam (2115928)
 3. Yaya ali hassane (1928095)

+# Title
+PIXLHUNT

 # Introduction
+Improved version of Chillax Cafe web app with security features added onto the original web technologies class project.
+Original owners are:

+* Nooralya Qasrina Binti Zuraimi
+* Maryam Umairah Binti Arman Yatim
+* Fariha Hadaina Binti Mohd Shazali

-PIXLHUNT is a web application aimed to guide visitors to trending and iconic places around Kuala Lumpur.
+PIXLHUNT is a website aimed to guide visitors to trending and iconic places around Kuala Lumpur.
 Experience the three boroughs of Kuala Lumpur with PIXLHUNT.
 Find out what to do, where to go, and what to eat in Kuala Lumpur - the city of contrast and diversity.
-Our organization focuses on Sustainable Development Goal 2 and 8.
-We aim to focus on Sustainable Development Goal 2 which is Zero Hunger where we will collaborate with cafes we promote in our website.
-We also focus on Sustainable Development Goal 8 which is Decent Work and Economic Growth while supporting and promoting local attractions and food through this website.
-You will also find yourself codes to redeem where this code will help attract customers to the business and introduce new customers to the place.

 # Objective of the enhancements
-1. To improve the security of the existing web application by implementing various security measures to protect against common vulnerabilities and ensure the safety and integrity of user data.
+1. To improve the security of the existing website by implementing various security measures to protect against common vulnerabilities and ensure the safety and integrity of user data.
 2. To create a safer environment for the user to access and use the website.
 3. To prevent unauthorize access by implementing session management.
 4. File directory cannot be accessed by unauthorize user since it has been disabled.